-In South Carolina, Farm Bureau Insurance has paid out more than $5.6 million over the last five years for fire losses to combines, cotton pickers and other farm equipment.
+On average, each year in South Carolina Farm Bureau Insurance pays about $1,000,0000 for fire losses to combines, cotton pickers and other farm equipment.
 The numbers are staggering and impact your cost to insure these expensive pieces of equipment.

 Properly maintaining and cleaning farm equipment is one of the most important steps you can take to prevent an equipment fire.
 Caked-on grease, crop residue and oil accelerate a fire causing it to spread quickly.
 A fire that begins as a smoldering mass of trash or lint can become uncontrollable in as few as three minutes!